TimVN/opskins-api/readme.md

 ##<a name='GetSales'>GetSales(`object` options)</a>

+Gets a list of item sales for your account.
+This endpoint is paginated, and will return up to `per_page` (Default: 10,000) results per page.

 Because `options` can contain a bunch of optional parameters, it is an object, pass it as such:

     {